-- Mechanical restraint of students by school personnel is permissible only in the following circumstances: - a.
-When properly used as an assistive technology device included in the student's IEP or Section 504 plan or behavior intervention plan or as otherwise prescribed for the student by a medical or related service provider. - b.
-When using seat belts or other safety restraints to secure students during transportation. - As reasonably needed to obtain possession of a weapon or other dangerous objects on a person or within the control of a person. - d.
-As reasonably needed for self-defense. - e.
-As reasonably needed to ensure the safety of any student, school employee, volunteer, or other person present.
+- Mechanical restraint of students by school personnel is permissible only in the following circumstances: - When properly used as an assistive technology device included in the student's IEP or Section 504 plan or behavior intervention plan or as otherwise prescribed for the student by a medical or related service provider. - When using seat belts or other safety restraints to secure b. students during transportation. - As reasonably needed to obtain possession of a weapon or other dangerous objects on a person or within the control of a person. - d.
+As reasonably needed for self-defense.